 Financial Statements: Statements that have been compiled, reviewed, or audited by an independent CPA licensed by the South Carolina Board of Accountancy.
-Financial statements must include an Income Statement (Statement of Activities for nonprofit Applicants) documenting one full year of activities and a Balance Sheet (Statement of Financial Position for nonprofit Applicants) dated on or after September 30, 2013 December 31, 2012.
+Financial statements must include an Income Statement (Statement of Activities for nonprofit Applicants) documenting one full year of activities and a Balance Sheet (Statement of Financial Position for nonprofit Applicants) dated on or after September 30, 2013.
 All financial statements must include notes and any footnotes to the financial statements.
-If an Applicant Entityor Applicant group has been in existence for less than one year, the Income Statement submitted should cover the period since the inception of the organization and monthly bank statements from each month the organization has been in existence must also be provided.
-The Authority will require that the Applicant Entityor Applicant group have unrestricted liquid assets of ten percent (10%) of the sum of all HOME fundsaward requested in all applications submitted in the current HOME cycle.
+If an Applicant Entity has been in existence for less than one year, the Income Statement submitted should cover the period since the inception of the organization and monthly bank statements from each month the organization has been in existence must also be provided.
+The Authority will require that the Applicant Entity have unrestricted liquid assets of ten percent (10%) of the sum of all HOME funds requested in all applications submitted in the current HOME cycle.
 In addition, the Applicant Entity must have a minimum net worth of \$100,000.